berndporr/deepNeuronalFilter/eeg_filter/analysis/README.md

 # Data analysis tools

-All tools are python commandline tools which have the same parameters:
+All python commandline tools have the same parameters:
  - -p participant number between 1 and 20 (default 1)
  - -s The second at which the data analysis starts (default 120sec for p300 and 60sec for jawclench)
  - -t The task which is either "p300" (default) or "jawclench"